pledbrook/lazybones/README.md

     ./gradlew publishAll

-If you don't want to publish your template you can install it locally using the cacheTemplate task.
+If you don't want to publish your template you can install it locally using the installTemplate task.

-     ./gradlew cache-<templateName>
+     ./gradlew installTemplate-<templateName>

-This will install the template to ~/.groovy/lazybones so that you can use it without moving it to bintray first.
+This will install the template to ~/.lazybones/templates so that you can use it without moving it to bintray first.

 And that's it for the project templates.